 During a recent Peeriosity PeercastTM a global company with over $25 billion in revenue and more than 50,000 employees, shared their recent ongoing efforts to create an enhanced employee experience in Shared Services that is both holistic and fun.
 The focus of this particular PeercastTM was on their European Employee Services organization, which supports more than 25,000 employees in 17 countries.

 While traveling on business recently one of the leaders of Employee Services discovered a book by Jacob Morgan called “The Employee Experience Advantage”.
-She was so impressed with it she immediately had some other HRSS leaders get a copy and read it as soon as they possibly could.
+She was so impressed with it that she immediately had some other HRSS leaders get a copy and read it as soon as they possibly could.
 Some of the key tenets of this book include:

-- Future facing organizations today are changing priorities, focusing on people and bringing humanity and experiences into their organizations.
+- Future facing organizations today are changing priorities, focusing on people, and bringing humanity and experiences into their organizations.

 - These organizations use people analytics to drive change.
 They listen, respond, and re-measure.

 The Employee Experience is about having people really want to come to work because they enjoy the experience.
 It focuses on culture, technology, and the physical workspace and how those three things effectively come together.
-The company also has a well-defined vision that is continuously referred to as part of their overall employee engagement efforts.
+The company also has a well-defined vision that is continuously referred to as part of its overall employee engagement efforts.

 To get a good measurement of the success of their efforts and how the employees are feeling, a pulse survey tool was implemented that is available all the time for the employees to provide input and feedback to the leadership team.
 Consisting of 17 questions that are related to the three environments of culture, technology, and the physical workspace, the real-time results are continuously available for the center leaders to clearly understand where they stand and in what areas they need to focus.
 While utilizing these survey results, rather than having specific performance targets, they prefer to focus on the trends of the results and what those are telling them.